 So, due to the high neuroplasticity, any values or ideas that are learned from pornography will have a lasting impact on children’s lives if they are not addressed appropriately.
 In addition, habits built during this time are what become the triggers that drive the continual use of pornography as we age.
 (For more information on triggers, check out our article about them here).

-Along with the habits and triggers that are created from pornography exposure, research suggests other negative effects also carry over.
+Along with the habits and triggers that are created from pornography exposure, research suggests other negative effects also carry over, such as porn withdrawal when/if they decide to quit watching porn.
 The Associate for Pediatrics conducted a study on these effects and found distinct results of children viewing pornography.

 Male subjects in particular tended to objectify women, or view them as more object than individual, an attitude linked to current rape theories.
 Pornography portrays women (and men) as enjoying degrading and/or violent sexual encounters which can influence young men to believe women might enjoy being raped–or that they would welcome it.
 Naturally this could create laissez faire attitude about rape in general, that it is not a big deal.
 Worst case scenario, pornography cultivates a culture of men who do not take rape seriously.
 These views will often be associated with an interest in more extreme forms of pornography–often more violent.
 It has been shown that the more pornography is consumed, the more the viewer will begin to desire “novel” forms of pornography.
 A casual attitude toward sexual violence against women is directly related to pornography consumption, and people who habe trouble quitting porn.